Gavriil1/CI_PP3_BJ/README.md

 Rules of the game are:

-    1) Player and Casino receives two random cards from the followoing array: unlimitted_deck = [2, 3, 4, 5, 6, 7, 8, 9, 10, 10, 10, 10, 11]
+1) Player and Casino receive two random cards from the following array: unlimited_deck = [2, 3, 4, 5, 6, 7, 8, 9, 10, 10, 10, 10, 11].
-    2) Player can see both his cards and only one card of the casino
+2) The player can see both their cards and only one card of the casino.
-    3) If at some point of the game the sum of the cards is over 21 casino/player who have the cards loses straight away
+3) If at some point in the game the sum of the cards is over 21, the casino/player who has the cards loses straight away.
-    4) If at some point of the game, the sum of the card is 21, casino/player who have the cards wins straight away.
+4) If at some point in the game, the sum of the cards is 21, the casino/player who has the cards wins straight away.
-    5) If sum of the cards is bellow 21 for both players and noone wants to take additional card, we compaire sum of player and casino cards to define a winner.
+5) If the sum of the cards is below 21 for both players and neither wants to take an additional card, we compare the sum of the player and casino cards to define a winner.

-    6) After receiving two cards the player may choose to receive additional card.
+6) After receiving two cards, the player may choose to receive an additional card.
-    7) If player do not want to take additional card, casino check if Casino SUM > Player SUM and if Casino SUM 17.
-If it is the case, casino takes additional card.
-If the above statement is not true, casino does not take any additional card.
+7) If the player does not want to take an additional card, the casino checks if the casino's sum > the player's sum and if the casino's sum is 17.
+If this is the case, the casino takes an additional card.
+If the above statement is not true, the casino does not take any additional card.
+8) The casino wins the game when the "casino sum" > "player sum" or when the casino sum = 21.
+The player wins the game if at the end of a round, the "player sum" > "casino sum".

 #### Game